materiaraiding/materiaraiding-old/_ultimate/fru.md

 sketchy write up (will fix when i have time)

-Light Party 1 will move slightly West of the boss ans Light Party 2 will more slightly East.
+Light Party 1 will move slightly West of the boss and Light Party 2 will more slightly East.

+In their Light Parties, each player will form a small square to indicate the position that each player will take a spread AOE later in the mechanic.

 Gaia will begin to cast **Hextuple Apocalypse**, granting 6 players 3 different stack debuffs.
 In pairs of 2, these stacks will have the timers: **10s, 29s, and 38s**.

-Using the priority system below (which you may recognise from TOP), players with the same stack timer (or lack of stack) as another in their light party
+Using the priority system below (which you may recognise from TOP), players with the same stack timer (or lack of stack) as another in their Light Party will flex to the opposite party.

-(image)
+As two players will be flexing, each player will simply fill the hole in the square that the previous person has left.

+(image)(example of flex)

+**Players will stay in these "flexed groups" for the remainder of the mechanic.**

 Gaia will then cast glowing lights along lines in the floor that will indicate a safespot for the upcoming AOEs.